vmware/versatile-data-kit/specs/vep-milestone-25-vector-database-ingestion/README.md

 This leaves them with the question.
 How do we populate the data?
 Steps they need to complete:
-1. Read data from confluence/jira
+1. Read data from confluence/jira or any other data source
 2. Chunk into paragraphs(or something similar)
 3. Embed into vector space
 4. save Vector and paragraph in vector database